nminaya/grammar-nazi-bot/README.md

 -   **GrammarNazi.Core**  - This assembly contains all domain implementations.
 -   **GrammarNazi.Tests**  - This assembly contains unit test classes based on the xunit test framework.
 -   **GrammarNazi.App**  - This assembly is the web-based application host.

-## Run the Project
-To run this project locally just follow this [instructions](https://github.com/nminaya/grammar-nazi-bot/wiki/Run-the-Project).

 ## License